NuggetDePoulet/NuggetDePoulet/README.md

 - 👋 Hi, I’m @NuggetDePoulet
-- 👀 I’m interested in : Music, Animes, Hentais, Drawings, Video Games
+- 👀 I’m interested in : Music, Animes, Drawings, Video Games
 - 🌱 I’m currently learning : Coding, Drawing
 - 💞️ I’m looking to : The perfect girl for me
 - 📫 How to reach me : Not in GitHub but in discord : NuggetDePoulet#2987